isaid22/TensorRT-LLM-Profiling/README.md

 # TensorRT-LLM-Profiling
-Profiling TensorRT-LLM model with Nsight Systems
+This repo demonstrates how to use Nsight Systems to profile a TensorRT-LLM model.